hannahsheffield/ctest_results/README.md

   <h1>Creative A/B Test Results Pipeline</h1>

   <p>
-    <strong>An anonymised Python, SQL, and BigQuery project for calculating, formatting, uploading, and emailing creative A/B test results.</strong>
+    <strong>An  Python, SQL, and BigQuery project for calculating, formatting, uploading, and emailing creative A/B test results.</strong>
   </p>

   <p>